Maki Ueda (JP/NL)

 2009 - Nominated for The World Technology Awards Category: Art (NY, USA)

-2018 - Sadakichi Award Finalist, for 'Olfactory Games', The Art and Olfaction Awards
+2018 - The 5th Art and Olfaction Awards Finalist (Sadakichi Award) for 'Olfactory Games', The Art and Olfaction Awards

 • Olfactory installations (as well as site-specific and open-air installations)